 And yet grief is such an essential part of human life.
-The practice of grieving is what allows us to continue to live fully after we’ve suffered a great loss.
+The practice of grieving is what will enable us to continue to live fully after we’ve suffered a great loss.
 The medicine of grief, when fully experienced, is what allows us to ultimately heal and to continue our Earth walk with our spirits intact.

 While each culture has rituals specific to the people and place to whom they belong, there are many common threads which bind them together and express something essential to our humanity.
-I encourage you to discover and explore the ways in which your own ancestors grieved and ritualized death and loss.
-This will be different for every reader.
-What I hope to offer you here are simple suggestions for ways to grieve that are uniquely your own and which arise out of someplace ancient and wise within you.
+I encourage you to discover and explore how your own ancestors grieved and ritualized death and loss.
+This will be different for each of us.
+What I hope to offer you are simple suggestions for ways to grieve that are uniquely your own and which arise out of someplace ancient and wise within you.

-Grief is not linear.
-It does not begin and end in any kind of way that is predictable, reliable, or tidy.
-It is much more like a chime which sounds in the breeze—clearly audible at first, fading until it grows barely perceptible, and then sounding once again when the winds move through it just right.
-There is something sonorous about grief, when we allow it to move through us, cleansing our lives with its salty river of tears.
-The funny thing about grief though, is that sometimes even when we ache to feel its touch upon our hearts, we cannot seem to let it in.
+It does not begin and end in a way that is predictable, reliable, or tidy.
+It is like a chime which sounds in the breeze—clearly audible at first, fading until it grows almost imperceptible, and then sounding again when the winds move through it just right.
+There is something sonorous about grief when we allow it to move through us.
+It cleanses our lives with its salty river of tears.
+The funny thing about it though, is that even when we ache to feel its touch upon our hearts, sometimes we cannot seem to let it in.

 Suppressed grief takes many forms.
-Often, we experience it instead as anxiety, mania, tension, anger, even arousal.
-However, if we can recognize that we are in a process of grieving, we can consciously engage in some of the following practices + rituals, call upon the herbal allies, and things will eventually begin to soften, shift, and heal.
+We experience it as anxiety, mania, tension, anger, and even arousal.
+If we recognize that we are the process of grieving and call upon plants and practices to support us, we will eventually begin to soften, shift, and heal.

 I wrote this guide because I am grieving; because I have grieved.
 And I know that when you are in the thick of this process, you need to be reminded that what you are feeling is normal, how best to care for yourself, and most importantly, that it will not last forever.